It was dead in the middle of Operation Random Acts of Christmas Kindness 2013.

 Our hearts raced as we drove back around the corner, trying not to be seen.
-It was a hit-and-run delivery gone wrong.
+The scene was a hit-and-run delivery gone wrong.
 Our friend’s van unexpectedly backed out of the driveway as we were about to pull in for the drop.
-We had attempted to plan it for when she was picking up the kids from preschool, but obviously she was running late that day.
+We had attempted to plan it for when she was picking up the kids from preschool, but obviously, she was running late that day.

 We drove around the next street over one more time just to make sure the coast was clear.
 When I pulled into the driveway, my oldest jumped out of the car in her finest camo gear and snuck stealthily toward the door.
 She dropped the package on the shiny new Christmas mat and was back in the car before anyone was the wiser.